Skimmenthal13/ASql/README.md

 | PostgreSQL | Npgsql                     | const string posConnectionString = "Server=127.0.0.1;Port=5432;Database=test;User Id=postgres;Password=ASqlAdmin01;";                                                                   |
 | Sqlite     | Microsoft.Data.Sqlite      | const string litConnectionString = @"Data Source=c:\temp\test.db;";                                                                                                                     |

+We have added the event OnGenericQueryEnd to trace all the query and their performances executed in your software.

 Here you can find examples :